keleighRey/Report_Automation_StreamLine/README.md

 ### 1.Copy your data into the "data" folder.

-There are 2 files you need to create, one is the sites file, and one is the intro file.
+There are 3 files you need to create, one is the sites file (.csv), and one is the intro file (.csv) and the last is a map file (.png)

  -Use the template for your sites file located in teh "template" folder.
  -You will assign group and order here.
 This will make your figures and tables flow in the order you decide.